 While I was in Jamaica I ate all the food.
 Seriously, just ask my jeans.
-Not a day went by where Tom and I didn’t have brief tummy rumblings from some oily or spicy dish we consumed.
+Not a day went by where my partner and I didn’t have brief tummy rumblings from some oily or spicy dish we consumed.
 (Jamaica, I love you but can we please start eating more veggies?
 Kthanxbai).
 But did that stop us?
 Nope.
 Because you haven’t lived until you’ve eaten real Jamaican food.

 Oh no no no, I don’t mean jerk chicken and patties.
 I’m talking about stew peas (actually has pigtails), oxtail (actually has cow tails), mannish water, and spiced bun with cheese from a tin.
 You want to run like Usain Bolt?
 Start your mornings with a fruit called ackee that can be poisonous because what doesn’t kill you makes you